American-Refining-Group/DOCS-AS400-IBMi/readme.md

-American Refining Group Documentation: AS400 IBM i
+American Refining Group Documentation: AS400 IBM i (ERP)

 Welcome to the documentation repository for the ARG-AS400 legacy application, built using MkDocs and hosted on GitHub Pages.
 Overview